lyubomirlichev/lyubomirlichev.github.io/_posts/2023-10-29-magnopus-oko.md

 pin: true
 ---

-### Project description
-OKO is an app that allows users to add interactive digital content to the real world
+OKO is an app that allows users to add interactive digital content to the real world.

 [App Store link](https://apps.apple.com/us/app/oko/id1630451462)